How To Write A Comic Book Script

 Break down comics into their basic elements

 Dialogue isn’t the only element that makes comics feel unique.
 They’re also drawn!
 Whereas English-language writing catches the reader’s eye with sentences and grammar, dialogue, and punctuation mark placement, the writer of a comic’s script must learn how to communicate important plot elements visually.
 If something is about to happen, often it’s better to use an arrow or a curved line in the same panel — or one of herring — to show the audience that something’s about to happen.
 If a character is whispering something to another character, consider underlining the narration box.
 It’ll still read the same, but it’ll serve as a visual barrier and a warning to the reader — a clear sign that some forthcoming information is meant to be secret.
 Note any examples in comics you’ve already read, so that when you’re writing your first comic book script, you always know how visuals and dialogues can work together instead of against each other.
+If you’re curious about how your work might be received, participating in Nerdcrawler’s live auctions could provide valuable feedback and exposure.

 Figure out what the story is.
 What’s the main hook?